Ranjit Singh Talwandi

-Ranjit Singh Talwandi is an Indian politician and Secretary General of Shiromani Akali Dal (Sanyukt).
+Ranjit Singh Talwandi (Punjabi: ਰਣਜੀਤ ਸਿੰਘ ਤਲਵੰਡੀ; 3 July 1956 – 5 December 2023) was an Indian politician who was the Secretary General of Shiromani Akali Dal (Sanyukt).
 He served as Member of the Punjab Legislative Assembly from Raikot (2002-2007).
-He is son of Jagdev Singh Talwandi, former president of Shiromani Gurdwara Parbandhak Committee and Shiromani Akali Dal.
+He was son of Jagdev Singh Talwandi, former president of Shiromani Gurdwara Parbandhak Committee and Shiromani Akali Dal.

 Personal life

-Talwandi was born in 1956, to father Jagdev Singh Talwandi and mother Mohinder Kaur.
-He has three siblings, including SGPC member Jagjit Singh Talwandi and Shiromai Akali Dal (Sanyukt) Women's Wing President Harjit Kaur Talwandi.
+Talwandi was born on 3 July 1956, to father Jagdev Singh Talwandi and mother Mohinder Kaur.
+He had three siblings, including SGPC member Jagjit Singh Talwandi and Shiromai Akali Dal (Sanyukt) Women's Wing President Harjit Kaur Talwandi.
 His son Jagteshwar Singh died in a car accident in 2015.

+Ranjit Singh Talwandi died on 5 December 2023 at the Postgraduate Institute of Medical Education and Research (PGIMER) in Chandigarh, where he had been being treated for a prolonged illness.
+He was 67.